 For example, to specify subgroups 4, 7, 11, 12, 13, and 14, enter 4 7 11:14.

 Method for estimating standard deviation

 Choose the method to estimate the standard deviation that Minitab uses to calculate the control limits.

 Subgroup size > 1

-Rbar: Rbar is the average of the subgroup ranges.
-The Rbar method is a common estimate of the standard deviation and works best with subgroup sizes from 2 to 8.
+Sbar: Sbar is the average of the subgroup standard deviations.
+The Sbar method provides a more precise estimate of the standard deviation than Rbar, especially with subgroup sizes greater than 8.

 Pooled standard deviation: The pooled standard deviation is the weighted average of subgroup variances, which gives larger subgroups more influence on the overall estimate.
 The pooled standard deviation method provides a more precise estimate of the standard deviation when the process is in control.

 Select Use unbiasing constant to eliminate bias that can occur when you estimate certain process parameters.
 Often, the choice to use unbiasing constants depends on company policy or industry standards.